 “Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.” -John 14:6 ESV

 This idea that all roads lead to the same God and/or heaven is called universalism.
-It’s a super common belief in our culture and, sadly, even in many churches.
-On the surface, it may seem like the most loving belief.
-If all faiths lead to the same god, then we don’t have to have tough conversations, hurt anyone’s feelings, or make anyone uncomfortable.
+It’s a super common belief in our culture.
+Even many professing Christians attempt to believe in both Christianity and universalism.
+On the surface, universalism may seem like the most loving belief.
+If all faiths lead to the same god, then we don’t have to have tough conversations.
+We don’t have to risk hurting anyone’s feelings or making anyone uncomfortable.
 It’s the “you do you” mentality and the idea that one faith doesn’t suit all people for all time.

 But, if we dive deeper into this belief, we start to see it crumble.
 If God doesn’t care if you worship Jesus, then why would He send Him?
-Out of His great love, God the Father sent His only Son to die on a cross for the forgiveness of our sins and be raised from the dead so we could be declared righteous in His sight and promised eternal life.
+Out of His great love, God the Father sent His only Son to die on a cross for the forgiveness of sins.
+He rose from the dead so we could be declared righteous in His sight and promised eternal life.
 God sent His perfect Son to die the most gruesome, torturous, completely undeserved death for utterly unworthy sinners.
 Why would God go through all that if He was indifferent to what we believed in?

 If universalism were true, it would make Christ’s sacrifice meaningless.
 It wouldn’t have been necessary at all, but we read throughout Scripture that it was necessary from the very beginning.
-The human connection to God was broken in the Garden of Eden when Adam and Eve took the bite of the forbidden fruit.
-It was Adam’s sin that led to condemnation for us all, but it was also through one Man’s righteous act that many will be made righteous.
+The human connection to God was broken in the Garden of Eden.
+When Adam and Eve took the bite of the forbidden fruit they broke their perfect communion with God.
+It was Adam’s sin that led to condemnation for us all.
+However, it was also through one Man’s righteous act that many will be made righteous.

 “Therefore, as one trespass led to condemnation for all men, so one act of righteousness leads to justification and life for all men.
 For as by the one man’s disobedience the many were made sinners, so by the one man’s obedience the many will be made righteous.” -Romans 5:18-19 ESV (emphasis added)